A simple fix for an outdated problem

 Start monitoring my address

-Early warning for nearby developments that could affect your privacy, light, traffic, noise, or peace of mind.
+A simple way to find out sooner about nearby developments that could affect your home, privacy, light, traffic, noise, or peace of mind.

 New nearby development ~50m away

-Instead of finding out when a letter finally turns up, you get earlier visibility on proposals that may affect your home.
+Instead of only finding out when a letter finally turns up, you get an earlier heads-up on proposals that may affect your home.

-• Clear next-step guidance delivered by SMS + email
+• Simple next-step guidance by SMS and email

 Why this exists

-If a neighbour proposes a granny flat, dual occupancy, extension, or another nearby development, the official notice may come by post.
-In practice, letters can be delayed, overlooked, or lost.
-By the time you realise what is being proposed, your chance to object may already be closing.
+If a neighbour proposes a granny flat, dual occupancy, extension, or another nearby development, the official notice may still come by post.
+In real life, letters get delayed, overlooked, or missed entirely.
+By the time you realise what is being proposed, your chance to object may already be shrinking.

 1